clessn/wikirest/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of wikirest is to …
+The goal of wikirest is to get data from the Wikimedia REST API.

 ## Installation